What is Topic Cluster and how using them can power-up your 2021 SEO content strategy

 - Defining grandfather topic - To start with the strategy, you need to be aware of the topic or the niche you’d be focusing on.
 Pick a topic broad enough to form the pillar page content, and let’s call it the grandfather topic.
 A content pillar is a piece of information that is large enough to be broken into many sections or subtopics.

-- Building topic strategy - With the vastness of the pillar page content comes a challenge.
+- Building topic strategy - With the vastness of the pillar page content comes to a challenge.
 You need to decide how to channel your content in a specific direction.
 Align your direction with your ultimate goal.

 - Creating topic clusters - Now, you are left with making a topic cluster that enlists the pillar topic as well the sub-topic, wherever they follow.
 You need to pick the pertinent topics based on your purpose as well as their performance on the search engine.